-Termite Extermination and Inspection Services in & near Moreno Valley
+Termite Treatment and Termite Inspection Services in & near Moreno Valley

 Subterranean termites cause 95% of termite-related damage in the United States.
 They require a good deal of moisture from soil and damp wood.
 These types of termites typically live in the soil, but they can thrive above ground if there’s enough moisture present.
 They tend to live in extremely large colonies.